Erminia P. Sampieri

 A Mass of Christian burial will be celebrated at 11 a.m. on January 31 at Sacred Heart Church, 910 Main Street South, Southbury.
 Calling Hours will be Thursday, January 30 in the chapel of the Church from 4-8 p.m.
 Burial will follow Mass at Southford Cemetery, Oxford.
 The Southbury Funeral Home of Munson-Lovetere, 235 Main Street North, is in charge of the arrangements.
 In lieu flowers, send donations in Mina’s name to St. Jude Children’s Medical Research Center, 501 St. Jude Place Memphis, TN 38105.
 To leave an online condolence, visit: www.munsonloveterefuneralhome.com.

-To send flowers to Erminia "Mina" P. (Falcioni) Sampieri's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Erminia "Mina" P. (Falcioni) Sampieri, please visit our floral store.

 St. Jude Children's Research Hospital